Bell's mania: Rapid sedation

-Intramuscular Ketamine Injections
+Intramuscular ketamine injections

 Patients with Bell's mania may not have optimum time for the sedatives to start showing effect.
-Due to this fact, electroconvulsive therapy and Intramuscular Ketamine injections are alternative solutions that have been proposed.
-With an onset time of 30 seconds to 4 minutes ketamine proves to be more effective than Benzodiazepines.
-Although adult data on the use of Ketamine on patients isn't readily available, a study by Strayer et al. concluded that the use of ketamine for controlling the hyperactivity was reliable and can further facilitate other management techniques with fewer side effects.
+Due to this fact, electroconvulsive therapy and intramuscular ketamine injections are alternative solutions that have been proposed.
+With an onset time of 30 seconds to 4 minutes ketamine proves to be more effective than benzodiazepines.
+Although adult data on the use of ketamine on patients is not readily available, a study by Strayer et al. concluded that the use of ketamine for controlling the hyperactivity was reliable and can further facilitate other management techniques with fewer side effects.

-Other Preventative Measures
+Other preventative measures

 Along with sedation techniques, a few other prevention and protection measures can decrease fatal outcomes, some of which are: